-SpamRazer is an anti-spam engine that determines whether an email is spam through the use of email fingerprints, email reputation, content analysis and heuristics.
+SpamRazer is an anti-spam engine that filters emails through the use of mail fingerprints, sender reputation, content analysis, and heuristics.
 This article describes how to refresh broken or corrupt SpamRazer definitions.

-The steps described here are useful when the SpamRazer filter acts in an abnormal manner, either blocking emails which should not be blocked i.e. false positives (for example internal emails) or when the SpamRazor filter isn't blocking obvious spam despite having the engine enabled.
+Broken definitions will result in this filter acting in an abnormal manner, either blocking emails which should not be blocked i.e. false positives or when the SpamRazor filter isn't blocking obvious spam.

 The following steps will refresh the SpamRazer definitions which may have become corrupted:

 - Open the Windows Control Panel, choose Administrative Tools, locate Services on the list (Fig. 1.), and double-click it.

 Fig. 1.
 Opening the Services window from the Control Panel.

 - Locate and stop the Microsoft Exchange Transport service if MailEssentials is installed on the Exchange server.
 Alternatively, if MailEssentials is installed on an email gateway or relay/perimeter server, stop the Simple Mail Transfer Protocol (SMTP) service.

 - Stop the GFI MailEssentials Attendant Service by selecting it from the services list and using the toolbar stop button or the stop link on the top left as shown below.
 Note that the right-click menu also provides the same options: